 “Stop judging and you will not be judged.

-For the Second Sunday of Lent we read of how God made a covenant with Abraham.
-In Luke's gospel we witness how Jesus showed his disciples his glory, to prepare them for what is to come.
-A voice from a cloud said, “This is my chosen Son; listen to him.”
+For the Second Sunday of Lent we read of how God tested Abraham's faith.
+In the gospel we witness how Jesus showed his disciples his glory, to prepare them for what is to come.
+A voice from a cloud said, “This is my Son, my beloved.
+Listen to him.”
 All we need to do for the journey ahead is to listen to him.

 Each day the first reading is chosen to prepare for the gospel and the theme of both readings is complementary.

 The second week begins with Jesus telling us: “Be merciful, just as your Father is merciful...
 For the measure with which you measure will in return be measured out to you.”
 All week we will be taught by Jesus about the simple lessons of being his followers.
 “Whoever exalts himself will be humbled; but whoever humbles himself will be exalted.”
 Jesus predicts his passion again.
 Again, they misunderstand, and so he says, “whoever wishes to be great among you shall be your servant.”
 Jesus tells the Pharisees a parable about a poor man and a rich man.
 The rich man asks Abraham to warn his brothers about the consequences of this behavior.
 Abraham answers: “If they will not listen to Moses and the prophets, neither will they be persuaded if someone should rise from the dead.”
 Then Jesus tells the scribes and religious leaders the parable about the farmer whose servants were abused by his tenants.
 Finally, they killed his own son.
 Jesus concludes, “the Kingdom of God will be taken away from you and given to a people that will produce its fruit.”
 While tax collectors and sinners are being drawn to Jesus the Pharisees complain, “This man welcomes sinners and eats with them.”
 So Jesus tells them the wonderful parable of the Prodigal Son.